formidablejs/formidablejs.org/docs/orm-getting-started.md

 ## Creating Your First Model

-You may use the craftsman `make model` command to create a new model:
+You may use the craftsman `make:model` command to create a new model:

 ```
-craftsman make model Post
+node craftsman make:model Post
 ```

 This will add a new model under the `app/Models` directory: